sfc-gh-dwilczak/tutorials/docs/engineering/openflow/deployments/snowflake/index.md

-# Openflow - Hosted in SPCS
+# Openflow - Hosted in Snowflake
 Goal of this tutorial is to setup openflow deployment in Snowflake container services.
 This will allow you to start adding runtimes that have connectors in them.

 ## Video